junxit/us-congress-bills-116/metadata.md

 - 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 343.
 - 2020-02-12 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1045; text: CR S1045)
 - 2020-02-12 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2020-02-13 — Message on Senate action sent to the House.
+- 2020-02-14 — Received in the House.
+- 2020-02-14 — Referred to the House Committee on Natural Resources.